Mexico starts investigation in Wal-Mart bribery case

 On Saturday, the New York Times reported that a senior Wal-Mart lawyer received an email from a former executive at Walmex in September 2005 describing how the Mexican affiliate had paid bribes to obtain permits to build stores in Mexico.

-The newspaper said that senior Wal-Mart officials stymied an internal investigation into the alleged bribery, which involved suspect payments worth $24 million.
+The newspaper said that senior Wal-Mart officials stymied an internal investigation into the alleged bribery, which involved suspect payments worth $24 million (14.8 million pounds).

 Wal-Mart said on Wednesday that Tom Gean, a lawyer who has worked for the retailer for eight years, was placed in charge earlier this year of overseeing its compliance with FCPA.
 Gean is a former U.S. attorney for the Western District of Arkansas.

-Wal-Mart also outlined the high-profile lawyers and accountants aiding its internal investigation into the matter, as well as its worldwide review of compliance, and pushed back against suggestions that its lobbyists tried to scale back the FCPA.
+Wal-Mart also outlined the high-profile lawyers and accountants helping with its ongoing internal investigation into the matter, as well as its worldwide review of compliance.

-Bentonville, Arkansas-based Wal-Mart has long acknowledged the ramifications of the FCPA law.
+Bentonville, Arkansas-based Wal-Mart has long been aware of the ramifications of the FCPA law.

 Scott is one of the top executives whom the Times said stymied an investigation into alleged bribery in Mexico earlier in the decade.